What Is An Early Exercise of Stock Options?

 Any subsequent gain is a capital gain depending on the holding period (either short or long-term).

-At grant, the strike price usually equals the current fair market value of the stock.
-If exercised immediately and timely filing of an 83(b) election, there may be an opportunity to have a $0 spread between the FMV and strike price.
+Here, taxpayers elect to accelerate the tax impact for income tax purposes or the AMT.
+Here’s why: at grant, the strike (purchase) price usually equals the current fair market value of the stock.
+If shares are immediately exercised with the filing of an 83(b) election, there may be an opportunity to have a $0 spread between the FMV and strike price.

 Incentive stock options (ISOs)